tylerwillis/super-tortoise/content/pages/about.md

 \--

-In something that delighted my family members (and led to endless teasing), The New Yorker once insinuated (very kindly!) that I was unfocused when they wrote: "People like Willis, young and urban and professionally diffuse, tend to regard success in terms of autonomy—designing your life as you want—rather than Napoleonic domination."
+*Editor's note: *In something that delighted my family members (and led to endless teasing), The New Yorker once insinuated (very kindly!) that I was unfocused when they wrote: "People like Willis, young and urban and professionally diffuse, tend to regard success in terms of autonomy—designing your life as you want—rather than Napoleonic domination."

 Since then, I think I've shown that you can be successful walking the road less traveled.